symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ` memory_limit = 1280M`
 ` upload_max_filesize = 128M`

+Caveat: In any case it is a good advice to upload larger RDF graphs via the Virtuoso console (as described below).

 Moreover, mod\_rewrite has to be activated since OntoWiki heavily uses URI Rewriting to comply with the Linked Open Data Standards.

 ### Install the Virtuoso engine